-Mindfully setting employee performance goals has the potential to uplift your entire organization’s bottom line while also benefiting your employees.
-It’s a crucial step towards creating a fair and motivating performance review process and retaining your best people.
-In the absence of clear goal setting, employees may struggle to feel motivated and confident in their journey.
-It also becomes easy for bias to take a first seat in the performance review process.
+Mindfully-set employee performance goals are a crucial first step toward creating a fair and motivating performance review process and retaining your best people.
+Without clear goals, employees may struggle to feel motivated and confident, especially since unconscious biases are more likely to seep into the performance review process.

 By empowering your direct reports to set their own goals, your direct reports can feel a sense of agency and ownership of their professional path.
 This is likely to translate to higher engagement on their end.